pratikdebbrman/API/README.md

 https://colab.research.google.com/drive/1iOZ2J3uEAR1b9YR7M8aIrckplZJ_rBvi#scrollTo=a_b38ApBJcDk

-# Flask
+# Flask API

+Run create_db.py file to create database for the APP.
+To run the Flask APP just run the main.py file after installing packages in requirements.txt.

-1. There are six APIs with proper Authorization using jwt token for all the APIs.
+1. There are six APIs with proper validation of Authorization using jwt token for all the APIs with username and password.

 2. First we have to login with the below API.
 Put valid username and password at the end point. http://127.0.0.1:5000/login/username/password